 Annabelle has dubbed this her apartment.
 She’s 7.
 Lord have mercy LOL.
 So per the builder’s vision, this has turned into a hang-out space for my girls.
 My first shot at the room was nice looking but missed the mark in terms of function.
 It was essentially a pretty pass-through.
 A complete waste of space.

 Matt had some ideas for how he wanted the room to function so this past weekend I played around with some furniture rearrangement.
 We want this to be a place for the girls to hang out, read, do projects, play music, etc. We want to be able to sit and interact, do homework, and snuggle.
 This layout, so far, really fits the bill.
 The table has a super durable Formica top (that looks like marble) so they can go nuts with the art supplies. the facing chairs allow for conversation and the poufs invite bonus guests to pull up a seat and join in the fun.

 The girls were very excited by the process and the results of the One Room Challenge and Annabelle, in particular, has discovered a passion for home design.
 I showed her how Pinterest works and she has been pinning her little heart out with ideas of how to make the space personal and beautiful.

 Our current project is making this little living room super special.
-I want the girls to have a lot of say in it but realistically, it’s a very public space in the house so I will need to provide at least some guidance.
-She has been pinning some weird shiz:
+I want the girls to have a lot of say in it but realistically, it’s a very public space in the house so I’ll need to provide at least some guidance.

 How do you tackle kid’s spaces in public areas?
 Do you let the kids have free reign or do you take the lead?